NBIK13005U Experimental Higher Model Organisms

 MSc Programme in Biology with a minor subject

-By the end of the course, students are expected to have the
+By the end of the course, students will be expected to have the

 following knowledge, skills and competences:

-- Explain developments in the fields presented by the teachers
+- Understand and explain developments in the fields presented by the teachers;

 - Discuss and criticize research articles orally and in writing

-- Interpret different types of experimental data introduced in the course
+- Interpret various types of experimental data introduced in the course

 - Discuss interdisciplinary aspects of the research covered in the course